 Once the frame is completed, layer by layer, the split leaves are fixed onto the frame using a needle and thread.
 Each layer of leaves is carefully stacked to ensure the hat boasts uniformity in color and structure.
 Finally, the leaf layers are sewn into the bamboo rings using white threads.

+While traditional leaf hats remain the main item of production, Chuong villagers have also embraced contemporary changes, crafting hats from colorful fabrics and adorning them with intricate patterns.
 Each hat embodies the skill, patience, and dedication of local artisans.
 Therefore, a visit to Chuong village is more than observing the hat-making process, it is a cultural immersion.

 Photos and texts by our Vietnam in Focus Correspondent and Guide Phuong Le